 A Kimberwick, or as it’s called in some places, a Kimblewick, is a common bit used in English riding and driving.
 It’s often seen on ponies with young riders who might struggle to control a pony in a simple snaffle bit.
-Because of its leverage action, it’s not used in some Pony Club events and dressage.
-But because it can provide a bit more 'whoa', many people like it for trail riding as it provides a bit more control on a horse that might be a little more strong outside of the ring or arena.
+Because of its leverage action, it’s not used in some Pony Club events and dressage, but because it can provide a bit more 'whoa,' many people like it for trail riding for the additional control it can exert on a horse that might be a little more strong outside of the ring or arena.
 Of course, the severity of any bit often has more to do with how it is used than how much leverage or other action it has.
 Its use is sometimes controversial, as with any bit that is more severe due to leverage.

-Both the names Kimberwick and Kimblewick refer to the same bit.
-The Uxeter Kimblewick or Kimberwick is a variation, with a slightly different action when the reins are pulled.
+Both the names Kimberwick and Kimblewick refer to the same bit, but the Uxeter type of either is a variation, with a slightly different action when the reins are pulled.
+The bit is named after the town, Kimblewick in Britain, where it first was introduced.
 You might not be able to show your horse in this bit, so check the show rules before arriving.
-The bit is named after the town, Kimblewick in Britain, where it first was introduced.

-The mouthpiece of the Kimberwick terminates at the top of ‘D’ shaped rings.
-The rings of the Uxeter Kimberwick have slots in them.
-Kimberwicks can have a straight mouthpiece, jointed or even a twisted mouthpiece with or without a port.
+The mouthpiece of the Kimberwick terminates at the top of ‘D’ shaped rings, with the rings of the Uxeter Kimberwick having slots in them.
+Kimberwicks can have a straight, jointed, or even a twisted mouthpiece with or without a port.
 There is a small ring to attach the curb strap or chain.
 A Kimblewick should always be used with a curb strap or chain to prevent the bit rotating back too far in the horse's mouth.
-The mouthpiece may be of copper,, synthetic or other metal.
-The mouthpiece may be jointed or solid.
+The mouthpiece may be of copper, synthetic or other metal and it can be jointed or solid.

-A Kimberwick is a curb (leverage) bit.
+As mentioned above, the Kimberwick is a curb, or leverage, bit.
 The further the reins slide down the D ring, the more leverage is applied.
-On the Uxeter Kimblewick the reins can be attached through the slots to keep them from sliding.
-If the reins are placed in the lower slot the bit will have more curb action than the upper slot.
+On the Uxeter Kimblewick, the reins can be attached through the slots to keep them from sliding.
+If the reins are placed in the lower slot, the bit will have more curb action than the upper slot.
 If the rider holds their hands a bit higher, the reins will stay high on the rings of bits with no slots in the rings.
 Lowering the hands will cause the reins to slide down the ring, and cause more curb action.